 Slurry pits also comprise poisonous chemicals and emit toxic fumes, thus those required to work around these zones must be provided with suitable protective equipment and sufficient health and safety training.

-If you have been injured at work or someone you love has been killed at work, contact Grieves Personal injury specialist Solicitors on 0800 0747 644 for information and advice on your full rights and potential claim.
+If you have been injured at work or someone you love has been killed at work, contact the Work Accident Claims specialists at Grieves Solicitors on 0800 0747 644 for information and advice on your full rights and potential claim.
 Alternatively, you can fill out our online enquiry form and one of our solicitors will be in touch as soon as possible.